danielreuter/agentlens/README.md

 - Use of Langfuse is optional
 - Global concurrency limits are set on a per-model basis
-- You can use either OpenAI or Anthropic models, or both
+- You can use OpenAI models, Anthropic models, or both

 ```python
 # File: /your_project/ai.py